testIT-WebTester/webtester2-core/documentation/chapters/support-junit5.md

 }
 ```

-## RegisteredExtension
+## RegisteredEventListenerExtension

 By annotating any instantiable `EventListener` field with `@Registered` you can specify a browser to which the `EventListener` has to be registered and unregistered automatically.

 The extension will initialize the field if it's not pre-initialized and register the `EventListener` before the first @BeforeEach annotated method is invoked.
 The unregistration will be done after the last @AfterEach annotated method was invoked.

-In case more than one `Browser` is used, the target browsers must be specified explicit.
+In case more than one `Browser` is used, the target browsers must be specified explicitly.

 ### Examples